vmagdale2/ticket-ai-assistant/README.md

-# ticket-ai-as# Ticket Categorization and Priority AI Assistant
+# Ticket Categorization and Priority AI Assistant

 A machine learning-based system for automatically classifying support tickets and assigning priority levels to improve support team efficiency.